 Teaching at the Medical University of Gdańsk is enhanced by well-equipped facilities.
 The students of the Faculty of Medicine and the Faculty of Health Sciences attend elementary studies at the Collegium Biomedicum, situated at Dębinki Street and in other MUG units in the Tri-city.
-Practical clinical classes for MUG students take place at the Academic Clinical Centre and the Academic Maritime and Tropical Medicine Centre and other health-care institutions in the Tri-city.
+Practical clinical classes for MUG students take place at the University Clinical Centre and the University Maritime and Tropical Medicine Centre and other health-care institutions in the Tri-city.

 One of the buildings of the Faculty of Pharmacy and Subfaculty of Laboratory Medicine

 The largest highly specialized hospital – the University Clinical Centre of the MUG Hospital, is situated near Dębinki Street and Smoluchowskiego Street.

 In recent years, numerous construction investments have been completed and they have improved the teaching and research base.
 Among them are: the Department of Pediatrics, Hematology, Oncology and Endocrinology, the Department of Forensic Medicine and the Tri-city Experimental Animal Centre.
 In 2006 construction work was completed on the so-called “Old Anatomy” building at al. Zwycięstwa.
 This facility is a modern teaching centre of the Medical University of Gdańsk with numerous seminar rooms.
 It also houses the Auditorium Primum, the elegant main lecture hall with 350 seats.